core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * The 'kid' parameter, which is intended to help a recipient endpoint to find the right Recipient Context, may reveal information about the Sender Endpoint.
 Since both requests and responses always include the 'kid' parameter, this may reveal information about both a client sending a group request and all the possibly replying servers sending their own individual response.

-* The 'kid context' parameter, which is intended to help a recipient endpoint to find the right Recipient Context, reveals information about the sender endpoint.
+* The 'kid context' parameter, which is intended to help a recipient endpoint to find the right Security Context, reveals information about the sender endpoint.
 In particular, it reveals that the sender endpoint is a member of a particular OSCORE group, whose current Group ID is indicated in the 'kid context' parameter.

 When receiving a group request, each of the recipient endpoints can reply with a response that includes its Sender ID as 'kid' parameter.
 All these responses will be matchable with the request through the Token.
 Thus, even if these responses do not include a 'kid context' parameter, it becomes possible to understand that the responder endpoints are in the same group of the requester endpoint.